Chapter 40: Enter, Stranger

 Malik climbed to his feet and jogged to the back of the restaurant, where the kitchen was.
 Unfortunately, he saw that his assumption that people earlier had been going to a back door was wrong: he saw no door, not even a fire exit.
 Perhaps the building was too old, or the builders had thought the building was too small to need more than one exit.
 They probably didn't consider the possibility that a forty-foot monster tearing down the street might make people want to get out on the opposite side of the building.

 Instead, Malik went to one of the windows which had already been bashed out, and pulled himself through.
-He cut his palms on the jagged pieces of glass still in the window and swore quietly, but a bit of blood was the least of his problems, so he went on without further complaint.
+He cut his palms on the jagged pieces of glass still in the window and swore quietly, but a bit of blood was the least of his problems.

 He ran through the alleyways, weaving in and out of buildings in a direction almost perpendicular to the path of the monster and masked men.
 Even when the resounding sound of the monster's own weight cracking the asphalt as it walked and its hands tearing apart buildings it passed moved far into the distance, he didn't stop running.